rein-dev/rock-paper-scissors/README.md

 I will style this game later on.

-The live preview can be viewd here ==> https://rein-dev.github.io/rock-paper-scissors
+The live preview can be viewed here ==> https://rein-dev.github.io/rock-paper-scissors

 /**************PART2**************/